faustinaleo18/Simple-Form-App/README.md

 # Simple Form Apps Using Tkinter
 This project is simple form apps that has made based on CRUD concept in database.
-Although it still under development, I am still improving and making any ideas in the future.

 ### Required
 - Python